beaufortfrancois/kyle.machul.is/_posts/2011-06-16-console-controls-usage-and-the-kinect-sdk.markdown

 ### What Nintendo provide in terms of software ###

-Well, it's not gonna come out for another 18 months, so we have no idea.
+Well, it's not gonna come out for another 18 months, so I have no idea.
 It may not even look the same by then.

 ### Where Nintendo's going with it ###